The JWST Search for Earth-Luna Analogs: Upper Limits on Exomoons and Refined Ephemerides for TOI 700 d and e: Observations

 This selection reveals that the TOI 700 system is singularly suited for our purposes: if we sum the phase-space area in which moons would be dynamically stable for all potential targets, TOI 700~d and e together form nearly half the total.
 These worlds are roughly Earth-sized planets orbiting in the habitable zone of their mid-M dwarf star \citep{Gilbert2020, Gilbert2023}.
 Since JWST does not have sufficient precision to study the atmospheres of these planets \citep{Suissa2020}, they are unlikely to be otherwise targeted by the telescope, motivating us to propose and be awarded time to observe these planets under program GO 6193 (PI:~Pass).

-While TOI 700~d and e are by far the best targets to search for Luna-analog moons, other planets do have some dynamical space in which moons may exist, including some with archival observations from JWST.
+While TOI 700~d and e are by far the best targets to search for Luna-analog moons,\footnote{Throughout this work, we use `Luna analog' to refer to moons roughly the size of Luna orbiting small planets.
+Given the more compact nature of M-dwarf systems, these satellites would necessarily orbit closer to their planets than does Luna; specifically, the Earth-Luna distance is roughly double the maximum dynamically allowed separation for a satellite of TOI 700 d.} other planets do have some dynamical space in which moons may exist, including some with archival observations from JWST.
 In an upcoming companion paper, we will apply the methods from this work to these archival data sets to produce population-level occurrence rate constraints.